metachenyiyan/BreezeForest/README.md

 Contributions

-I came up with the similar idea and code(I named it "BreezeForest") as BNAF 3 month after it's publication.
+I came up with a similar idea and code(I named it "BreezeForest") as BNAF 3 month after it's publication.
 Encouraged by  people who share the same idea with me, I conducted deeper research on this direction.

 This repository is a snippet of my code developed for this research topic.
 The contributions of this repository compare to previous works is the following: